bump-sh/docs/src/_help/getting-started/going-further.md

 Your ecosystem might include multiple APIs that also need their own documentation, and Bump.sh offers various tools to assist you.

-Learn how to add additional individual documentation or even consider [creating a hub](/help/hubs/), a library of API documents.
+Learn how to add additional stand-alone documentation or consider [creating a hub](/help/hubs/), a library of API documents.

 You also have the option to choose [how to upload your API documents](/help/continuous-integration/) to Bump.sh and have finer [control over their release](/help/publish-documentation/deploy-and-release-management/).